 - Percentage of the land you can build on: These guides are intended to balance indoor and outdoor space and will guide the maximum footprint of your new home.

 - Impact on neighbours: There may be requirements around privacy, light, amenity and views of neighbouring houses.

 - Parking provisions: Including access, number of parking spaces, and their location.

+It can be easy to build a nice house on a small lot that suits your lifestyle perfectly, it’s just important to be realistic.
 When you work with G.J.
-Gardner Homes, we can explain your local guidelines and advice on compliant design choices.
+Gardner Homes, we can explain your local guidelines and advise on compliant design choices.